freshcrate

 • Multi-channel messaging — Signal, Telegram, Discord, Slack, console, and webhooks

-• Channel activity framework — per-channel typing indicators and after-response read receipts, with Signal as the first activity-enabled built-in channel
+• Channel activity framework — per-channel typing indicators and append-time read receipts, with Signal as the first activity-enabled built-in channel

 • Tooling and local workspace access — built-in agent tools, guarded filesystem tools for explicit roots, and channel-specific tool schemas